-Today food is less expensive to buy and we have less time and space.
-Gardening is currently enjoying a resurgence, but many people are likely to try it and give it up, or see it as just a hobby.
+Today food is less expensive to buy, and we have less time and space.
+Gardening is currently enjoying a resurgence, but many people are likely to try it and give it up or see it as a hobby.

-But for the old fashioned homemaker, keeping a home garden was a given.
+But for the old-fashioned homemaker, keeping a home garden was a given.
 That doesn’t mean that everyone was living off the land!
-Definitely not.
+Absolutely not.
 But vegetable gardens were expected as a way to supplement the family’s diet and help save a little money.

 It is debatable whether gardening still saves money.
 But as food prices increase, it seems more and more valuable, and it’s a skill that you have to build over time.
 Why not start small and learn what you can?
 Don’t forget about cutting flowers as well, which are the perfect way to give your house charm and coziness in the spring and summer.